Browser issue

 • Contact a numismatic dealer if you think the banknotes or coins may be worth more than face value.

-• We do not accept foreign currency.
+• We don't accept foreign currency.

 • We may need to make individual assessments if the currency you return is severely damaged and unable to be counted.